B-5 rehabilitation planning meetings

 Behaviours in the meeting.

 Although the chair may lead on some parts of the meeting, success depends upon all participants considering all aspects of the meeting.
-Thus you should:
+Thus, you should:

 - avoid repetition, even if someone from a different profession has covered matters you would expect to cover.
 You should confirm that you agree with the information given.